IW276/IW276WS21-P20/README.md

 sudo jetson_clocks
 ```

+4. (optional) using own images and detectionfile
+If you intend to use your own data you have to put the images into the "/dataset" folder of the repository.
+Best is to put the images into for a folder called "/dataset/img" for example and the detection file into "/dataset/det" to have it seperated.

 > [Optional] If you intend to view the process live you have to use a monitor directly connected to the Jetson Nano, else there will most likely be an error telling you "could not connect to display / Aborted (core dumped)"

 ##Docker